exercism/common-lisp/concepts/conditionals/about.md

 The conditionals `when` and `unless` evaluate some code only when the provided test is true or false respectively – evaluating to `nil` otherwise.

+The section after the test expression may be more than one expression.

 ```lisp
 (when (= 2 2) "All is well")      ; => "All is well"
 (unless (= 2 2) "Time to panic!") ; => NIL